Verlihub/ledokol/README.md

 Ledokol
 =======

 Ledokol stands for Russian word - icebreaker.
-In this case it's the biggest multifunctional security and entertainment Lua script with over seventy different features for Verlihub.
+In this case it's the largest multifunctional security and entertainment Lua script with over seventy different features for Verlihub.

 Download
 =======